chyiyenwang/reactstarter/readme.md

 # [To-Do-List React](https://todo-chyiyenwang.herokuapp.com/)
 ### About
-Created a To-Do List about to familiarize myself with ReactJS and Firebase.
+Created a To-Do List about to familiarize myself with ReactJS, Gulp, and Firebase.

 ### Technologies Used
 * React